California R&D Tax Credit – All You Need to Know

 • Identifying QREs (Qualified Research Expenses): Determine which activities and expenses qualify by reviewing your projects and compiling detailed documentation to support your claim.

-• Calculation: Have your certified public accountant help you calculate your base amount, as well as assist in calculating the total amount of QREs that you can claim.
+• Calculation: Have your certified public accountant help you calculate your base amount and the total number of QREs you can claim.

 • Maintain Detailed Records: Even after you submit, keep ahold of your documentation to support your claims.
 This ensures that you have evidence for any audits that come your way.

-The filing deadlines for claiming the credit align with Form 3523, as it must be submitted with your California tax return.
-Working with a CPA will assist in making sure you get your necessary materials on time without sacrificing accuracy.
+The filing deadlines for claiming the credit align with Form 3523, which must be submitted with your California tax return.
+Working with a CPA will help ensure you get your necessary materials on time without sacrificing accuracy.

 Next Steps

-California businesses have a good opportunity to get their tax credits to fuel growth while reducing their tax liabilities.
-The savings from these credits can be a significant boost to companies that are looking to expand.
+California businesses have a good opportunity to use tax credits to fuel growth while reducing their tax liabilities.
+The savings from these credits can significantly boost companies looking to expand.
 While this is compelling for many businesses, the process of claiming these is complicated and requires expertise to do correctly.

 Tax Credits can provide you with a CPA to help!
-If you’re looking to expand into research and development credits, it can be extremely difficult to know if you’re doing it correctly.
+Knowing if you’re doing it correctly can be challenging if you’re looking to expand into research and development credits.
 Using our experts will not only help you claim the most that you can but can also help you prevent unnecessary auditing procedures!

 FAQs